GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 combined: attempts to set both rx and tx queues to N rx: attempts to set rx queues to N tx: attempts to set tx queues to N

+## XDP

+To attach an XDP program to the driver, the number of RX and TX queues must be no more than half their maximum values.
+The maximum values are based on the number of CPUs available.

 ### Manual Configuration